mtungle/jekyll-now/_posts/2017-08-17-Database-Design-of-RowHill-Airport.md

 tags: SQL
 ---

-This is my solution of a university assignment.

 ## Business Description
 Computer Sciences Department frequent fliers have been complaining to RowHill Airport officials about the poor